Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/11 - Backup - Restore/README.md

 Outputs
 -------
 - **Task:** On either an existing or new application, set up recurring automatic backups of critical data (database, e.t.c) on the system.
-Also set up scripts to verify the backups to ensure it is valid and restorable and to move the backup data to an external store (AWS S3).
+Also set up scripts to verify the backups to ensure it is valid and restorable and to move the backup data to an external store (eg. AWS S3).
 - **Resources:** Be able to defend your choice of tools based on your product’s system
 - **Include:** N/A